 The Gift of Music Foundation has a full-service instrument repair shop in our new HQ facilities in northwest Atlanta, GA.
 Our shop can handle any repair on most band and orchestra instruments.

-We offer quality workmanship with a best-in-class warranty from experienced instrument repair technicians.
+We offer unmatched quality workmanship with a best-in-class warranty from experienced instrument repair technicians.

-In most cases, we can also provide you a loaner instrument while yours is in repair.
+In many cases we can also provide you a loaner instrument while yours is in repair.
 (Restrictions apply, ask for details)

-We also feature an in-house brass instrument chemical cleaning facility.
-An annual chem-clean is the best way to ensure your instrument is perfectly clean, free of mold, lime scale or other buildup, and looking and sounding it’s absolute best.
+We feature a top-of-the-line in-house brass instrument ultrasonic cleaning system.
+An annual cleaning is the best way to ensure your instrument is perfectly clean, free of mold, lime scale or other buildup, and looking and sounding it’s absolute best.